ppy/osu-wiki/news/2021-05-20-spring-fanart-contest-results.md

 **4777** voters couldn't help but be wooed by [**risuuna**](https://osu.ppy.sh/users/7266506)'s pippi and her adorable smile as she shares some of the comforts of a pristine river with a pogfish and a lounging don.

-Cute and funny is a well-established winning combination in these contests and for damned good reason, as this piece indicates all too well.
+Cute and funny is a well-established winning combination in these contests and for damned good reason, as risuuna demonstrates here all too well.

 [![](https://assets.ppy.sh/contests/125/banners/Sjao.jpg)](https://assets.ppy.sh/contests/125/winners/Sjao.png)